Loading

 1,500 Signatures in Small Community

 In a small Alabama community, 1,500 petition signatures represent a significant fraction of the local adult population.
-The Comparable Analyst benchmarks petition density against community size — this signature count would score in the 95th percentile of opposition severity for communities of this size.
+The Comparable outcomes review benchmarks petition density against community size — this signature count would score in the 95th percentile of opposition severity for communities of this size.

 The Comparable Signal